 In user interface design, it’s often stripping away things that really brings an interface to life.
 The team at 37signals is notorious (and very successful) as a result of applying this principle to their products, like Basecamp.
 In the world of flat design, less really is more.

-“Saying that “skeuomorphism is bad design” would be like saying that “purple is an ugly color” or “ellipses have no place in web apps”.
-It simply doesn’t mean anything.”
+“Saying that “skeuomorphism is bad design” would be like saying that “purple is an ugly color” or “ellipses have no place in web apps.”
+It simply doesn’t mean anything.” ~ Sacha Greif

 Here are some tips for great user interface design:

-Clickable elements should contrast elements that aren’t clickable.
-This can be done with color, size, positioning, and yes, style too.
+Contrast: Clickable elements should contrast elements that aren’t clickable.
+This can be done with color, size, positioning, and, yes, style too.

-Using a grid based layout like 960gs is a great way to establish some visual guidelines to your design.
+Layout: Using a grid-based layout like 960gs is a great way to establish some visual guidelines to your design.
 The eye will naturally follow lines and ratios established by content, so understanding and using a grid is a great way to reinforce visual balance.

-I like to think about this as “user actions”.
-I could write an entire article about this, but making the most common user actions (sometimes referred to as use-cases) easily found while burying less common actions is a great way to simplify an interface and make it easier to use.
+Hierarchy: I like to think about this as “user actions.”
+I could write an entire article about this, but making the most common user actions (sometimes referred to as use cases) easily found while burying less common actions is a great way to simplify an interface and make it easier to use.
 As a general rule, what’s most important should be more visible than what’s less important.

-In general, removing number of steps to let a user reach their goal creates a more fluid experience.
+Remove Friction: In general, removing the number of steps to let a user reach their goal creates a more fluid experience.
 Any interruptions or extra steps will decrease conversion rates.

-Once a user gets past the most basic uses of your interface, it’s good to reward their exploration with expected results when they venture further.
+Encourage Exploration: Once a user gets past the most basic uses of your interface, it’s good to reward their Exploration with expected results when they venture further.

-If you want to pull off an effective flat design, I can’t stress enough the importance to wireframing and planning.
+Wireframing: If you want to pull off an effective flat design, I can’t stress the importance of wireframing and planning enough.
 Figure out the common use cases, write them down, and rework your wireframes until everything makes sense.
 I like to do this on paper, but there are a number of great wireframing tools available as well.

 “Flat design certainly has it’s place in the world but it’s important to keep in mind that ultimately it’s just another aesthetic.
 Distressed, Glossy, Flat, Matte, Woodsy, etc, these are all just styles that lay on top of what is good information architecture and interaction design.”